qlashx/ctf_writeups/idek2024/hello.md

   **so how we can use phpinfo to get the bot cookie?**

-  **when a user visits the phpinfo page it reflect its cookie in the response even the HttpOnly ones like this**
+  **when a user visits the phpinfo page it reflects its cookie in the response even the HttpOnly ones like this**

   ![phpinfo-dvwa-1](https://github.com/user-attachments/assets/fbce6706-e779-43e4-be72-60b4c27ef1cd)